derungo/funcmap/vsc-extension-quickstart.md

-# AI Contextual Linking & Execution System - Extension Quick Start
+# FuncMap - Extension Quick Start

 ## What's in the folder

-* This folder contains all of the files necessary for the AI Contextual Linking & Execution System extension.
+* This folder contains all of the files necessary for the FuncMap extension.
 * `package.json` - this is the manifest file that defines the extension's metadata and activation events.
 * `src/extension.ts` - this is the main file where the extension code is registered.
 * The `src` folder contains all the TypeScript source code for the extension.